 Do i have to firecaulk around penetrations thru drywall for 1hr code to pass inspection or is it fine to use mud n tape as long as its tight around pipes.
 As i did if you See pic attached youll see what ive done please let me know if im okay to pass inspection.
 If you know . very much appreciated and Thankyou for your time and consideration.
 God bless.

-Pierce County WA building construction Posted 12 months ago
+Pierce County WA building construction Posted over 1 year ago

 Hello, The deck I'm re-building has some larger lumber 4x12 holding the deck up, cantilevered from the house, My main question is about the stairs: Doubled up 2" x 12" ea. side for stairs stringers, is there a rating system for structual beams under stairs or joists that could be assigned to a class A , B , C